Lurker00/DX200-USB-Audio-Release/README.md

 **Please note:** When Mango plays DSD tracks, it switches XMOS chip into USB DAC mode.
 Avoid playing DSD in Mango in Android, if you have configured UAPP/Hiby/Neutron to auto-start when USB DAC is attached!
 They will fight for the access to USB DAC with Mango.

 **Warning:** Avoid having installed and configured for USB DAC playback more than one application at a time!
 They tend to autolaunch on a device attached, and you'll have a mess, that may lead to conflicting system volume settings, that may damage your ears or headphones!
+If you want more than one USB Audio compatible music player, use ***Active player*** feature to avoid problems.

 **Known problem:** During playback of tracks with 44.1KHz sampling rate, short cracking noise may appear time to time, with several seconds, or even minutes, in between.
 The reason is still unknown, and there is no a way to avoid it.
 It happens with all the players tested, and does not happen on any other sample rate, including DSD.